 A legal proceeding has been initiated by a former employee alleging wrongful termination, retaliation, infliction of emotional distress, negligent supervision, hiring and retention and slander.
 An independent investigation into this individual's allegations of whistleblower retaliation, while still an employee, was conducted utilizing an outside investigator and concluded that such allegations were not substantiated.
-We intend to vigorously defend the lawsuit (which we have compelled into arbitration); however, in light of our cash position, there can be no assurance that the defense and/or settlement of this matter will not have a material adverse impact on our business.
+We intend to vigorously defend the lawsuit (which we have compelled into arbitration); however, in light of our cash position, as described elsewhere in this report, there can be no assurance that the defense and/or settlement of this matter will not have a material adverse impact on our business.